RH-cmd/Web-Design-Challenge/README.md

     * The grid must be two visualizations across on screens medium and larger, and 1 across on extra-small and small screens.
 * A ["Data" page](#data-page) that:
   * Displays a responsive table containing the data used in the visualizations.
     * The table must be a bootstrap table component.
-[Hint](https://getbootstrap.com/docs/4.3/content/tables/#responsive-tables)
     * The data must come from exporting the `.csv` file as HTML, or converting it to HTML.
-Try using a tool you already know, pandas.
-Pandas has a nifty method approprately called `to_html` that allows you to generate a HTML table from a pandas dataframe.
-See the documentation [here](https://pandas.pydata.org/pandas-docs/version/0.17.0/generated/pandas.DataFrame.to_html.html)

 The website must, at the top of every page, have a navigation menu that: